Meanders, hyperelliptic pillowcase covers, and the Johnson filtration: Ratio-optimisers in the Johnson filtration

 When both of the curves in the filling pair are separating curves with geometric intersection number bounded polynomially in the genus, Aougab-Taylor showed that there exist ratio-optimising pseudo-Anosov homeomorphisms lying arbitrarily deep in the Johnson filtration of the mapping class group of the surface~{\cite[Theorem 5.1]{AT}}.

 It is natural to ask which connected components of the moduli space of quadratic differentials contain quadratic differentials whose \teichmuller disks are stabilised by such ratio-optimising pseudo-Anosovs lying arbitrarily deep in the Johnson filtration of the mapping class group.
+This was asked by the author in his thesis~\cite[Question 7.4]{J0}.

 Theorem~\ref{th:RO} answers this question in the affirmative for hyperelliptic connected components.